tudelft-cda-lab/tudelft-cda-lab.github.io/README.md

-# TUD Cyber Data Analytics Lab
+# TUD Cyber Analytics Lab

-This is the repository for the CDA lab's website.
+This is the repository for the CA lab's website.
 It is deployed using `github.pages` and borrows open source themes.

 ### Usage